Our Expertise …. Your Assurance

 - participate in an event or events on a non-ongoing basis at the invitation of an Australian organisation

-This visa Subclass is generally approved for up to 3 months, however depending on the circumstance may be granted for up to 6 months.
+The visa is generally approved for up to 3 months, and in compelling circumstances, may be granted for up to 6 months.

 The sponsoring employer must have a valid Standard Business Sponsorship or Accredited Business Sponsorship agreement in place in order to nominate an overseas worker for a TSS Subclass 482 visa (see Standard Business Sponsorship Agreements).

-The ENS visa is a permanent residence visa for skilled workers who are nominated by an Australian employer.
-It is open to workers located outside Australia or skilled temporary residents who live and work in Australia.
+The ENS visa is for skilled workers who are nominated by an Australian employer.
+It is open to workers located outside Australia or skilled temporary residents who already live and work in Australia.
 There are three entry streams: